 Or, is this simply Christian hypocrisy?

 Bernard Preston loves to write on these titillating subjects.
 I'm expecting a few outraged contacts.

 Fortunately, it's in the fairly dim past, but I remember early in my practice, some thirty years ago, being vigorously attacked; chiropractic pertained to the anti Christ.
-And everything of medicine was straight from the bosom of Almighty God.
+And everything of medicine came straight from the bosom of Almighty God.